 Confirming timings with your wedding photographer

 Your big day isn’t far away!
-We’ve already given you some ideas for your wedding day timings, but one of the most important people you’ll need to confirm timings with is your wedding photographer, as they’ll be with you for most of the day.
+One of the most important people you’ll need to confirm timings with is your wedding photographer, as they’ll be with you for most of the day.
 Here are the 10 best tips you need to know…

 1) When your photographer arrives will depend on how much coverage you’ve booked with them (if you’re not 100% sure how long your photographer is booked for, then check your contract).
 If you’ve booked them to cover the bridal prep, then your photographer will usually arrive around two hours before you’re scheduled to leave for the ceremony, so that they can capture the hair and makeup and any gift giving.